diagrid-labs/catalyst-reference-apps/aws-pubsub/docs/setup.md

     ![amplify storage](../docs/assets/amplify_storage.png)

-1. Finally, run the command
+1. Run the command `amplify push` to create the Amplify cloud resource dependencies.

-    `amplify push` to push the application and create cloud resources.
+1. Finally, Run the application locally using the command `npm run dev`.

-> Note: You can run the application locally, using the command `npm run dev` or follow this [guide](https://docs.amplify.aws/vue/start/quickstart/) to deploy the application to the cloud.
+    > Tip: Follow this [guide](https://docs.amplify.aws/vue/start/quickstart/) to deploy the fronetend amplify application to the cloud.